Moddable-OpenSource/moddable/documentation/tools/tools.md

 ```

 ### Source files
-There are signficant differences between the JavaScript runtime used by the XS JavaScript engine and the native runtime gdb expects.
-This difference becomes apparent when setting breakpoints using a file name. gdb "knows" the files your project uses because they are loaded by the runtime. xsdb only learns which files are in use when execute.
+There are significant differences between the JavaScript runtime used by the XS JavaScript engine and the native runtime gdb expects.
+This difference becomes apparent when setting breakpoints using a file name. gdb "knows" the files your project uses because they are loaded by the runtime. xsdb only learns which files are in use when executed.
 This means that you sometimes need to provide xsdb a full path, especially at start-up before your target JavaScript has executed.

 When you set a breakpoint with a relative path, xsdb tries to find the file by checking the JavaScript source files that have executed.
 If that fails, it searches your project directory.
 If your source file isn't found, you can specify it using the full path.